mrkkrp/mida/INSTALL.md

    $ cabal build
    ```

-   It's very likely that Cabal will not compile MIDA from the first
+   It's very likely that Cabal will not compile MIDA from the first time so
-   time so you'll need to install all dependencies that Cabal will
-   list for you.
+   you'll need to install all dependencies that Cabal will list for you.

 5. After compilation you should manually copy executable file
-   `dist/build/mida/mida` into some directory where your system will
+   `dist/build/mida/mida` into some directory where your system will see the
-   see the executable.
-Linux users can run the following script (it
+   executable.
+GNU/Linux users can run the following script (it also copies
-   also copies the documentation and midarm for uninstallation.):
+   the documentation and midarm for uninstallation.):

    ```
    # sh install.sh